Sam-Freitas/SICKO/scripts/readme.md

         - files should be set up this way

-            - Overarching folder (ex 3HAA potatoes)
+            - Overarching folder (ex.
+3HAA potatoes)

                 - Repeats (ex Repeat_1)